assume-framework/assume/docs/source/learning.rst

-  observation_dimension                   The dimension of the observations given to the actor in the bidding strategy. action_dimension                        The dimension of the actors made by the actor, which equals the output neurons of the actor neuronal net. continue_learning                       Whether to use pre-learned strategies and then continue learning. load_model_path                         If pre-learned strategies should be used, where are they stored. max_bid_price                           The maximum bid price which limits the action of the actor to this price. learning_mode                           Should we use learning mode at all?
+  observation_dimension                   The dimension of the observations given to the actor in the bidding strategy. action_dimension                        The dimension of the actors made by the actor, which equals the output neurons of the actor neuronal net. continue_learning                       Whether to use pre-learned strategies and then continue learning. load_model_path                         If pre-learned strategies should be used, where are they stored? max_bid_price                           The maximum bid price which limits the action of the actor to this price. learning_mode                           Should we use learning mode at all?
 If not, the learning bidding strategy is overwritten with a default strategy. algorithm                               Specifies which algorithm to use.
-Currently only MATD§ implemented. learning_rate                           The learning rate, also know as step size, which specifies how much the new policy should be considered in the update. training_episodes                       The number of training episodes, whereby one episode is the entire simulation horizon specified in the general config. episodes_collecting_initial_experience  The number of episodes collecting initial experience, whereby this means that random actions are chosen instead of using the actor network train_freq                              Defines the frequency in time steps at which the actor and critic are updated. gradient_steps                          The number of gradient steps. batch_size                              The batch size of expirience considered from the buffer for an update. gamma                                   The discount factor, with which future expected rewards are considered in the decision making. device                                  The device to use. noise_sigma                             The standard deviation of the distribution used to drwa the noise, which is added to the actions and forces exploration.  noise_scale noise_dt                                Determines how quickly the noise weakens over time. noise_scale                             The scale of the noise, which is multiplied with the noise drawn from the distribution.
+Currently, only MATD3 is implemented. learning_rate                           The learning rate, also known as step size, which specifies how much the new policy should be considered in the update. training_episodes                       The number of training episodes, whereby one episode is the entire simulation horizon specified in the general config. episodes_collecting_initial_experience  The number of episodes collecting initial experience, whereby this means that random actions are chosen instead of using the actor network train_freq                              Defines the frequency in time steps at which the actor and critic are updated. gradient_steps                          The number of gradient steps. batch_size                              The batch size of experience considered from the buffer for an update. gamma                                   The discount factor, with which future expected rewards are considered in the decision-making. device                                  The device to use. noise_sigma                             The standard deviation of the distribution used to draw the noise, which is added to the actions and forces exploration.  noise_scale noise_dt                                Determines how quickly the noise weakens over time. noise_scale                             The scale of the noise, which is multiplied by the noise drawn from the distribution.
  ============================= =====================================================